-I have been the Editor-in-Chief of Boston University’s International Relations Review since April 2017, and have been writing for the journal since September 2015.
+I was the Editor-in-Chief of Boston University’s International Relations Review from April 2017, but first joined the staff as a Writer for the journal in September 2015.

-As Editor-in-Chief, I hire and manage staff, oversee layout and design, conduct all marketing and outreach, perform final edits of articles, and write an editorial for each issue.
+As Editor-in-Chief, I hired and managed staff, oversaw and designed the journal’s layout, conduct all marketing and outreach, perform final edits of articles, and wrote an editorial for each issue.
 I also planned and ran the first ever International Relations Review Launch Party in Fall 2017 with huge success.
 Under my leadership, the journal grew to its largest size ever (72 pages), and its largest staff ever (36 staff members).
 I also overhauled and modernized its design and expanded its reach across Boston University and Boston as a whole.

 Articles I have published include:

 - The Rohingya Genocide and Western powers’ unwillingness to commit to a lasting solution to genocide (Fall 2017)

 - The dancers who continue their craft underground in Iran despite the country’s stringent laws against dance (Spring 2016)

 - ISIS’ jihad against “pagan” artifacts and their deep historical significance (Fall 2015)